Cassino: Climate

 Because of its valley location, Cassino is often foggy in the winter, with chilly rainfalls.
 Summers are generally quite warm and humid.

 Main sights

 Abbey of Monte Cassino

 Founded by St. Benedict in 529, the Abbey of Monte Cassino is one of the most famous monasteries in the world and is the source of the Benedictine Order.
 It has been destroyed four times in its millennial history, the last time in 1944 by Allied bombing.
-It has been rebuilt "Com'era, dov'era" ("How it was, where it was") after the war, and reconsecrated by Pope Paul VI in 1964.
+It has been rebuilt "Com'era, dov'era" ("How it was, where it was") after the war and was reconsecrated by Pope Paul VI in 1964.